What Is Radiopharmaceutical Therapy?

 What are the possible side effects of radiopharmaceuticals?

 Multiple clinical trials evaluated the safety and efficacy of different radiopharmaceuticals.
 Although side effects may vary with the specific radiopharmaceutical used, the side effects may include vomiting, diarrhea, nausea, and swelling of the limbs.
-This is not an exhaustive list of all potential side effects of radiopharmaceuticals.
-Talk to your healthcare provider or pharmacist for further information.4
+These are not all the possible side effects of radiopharmaceuticals.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with radiopharmaceuticals.4

 Things to note about radiopharmaceuticals